tymyrddin/red-basic/source/index.rst

 After reading and grokking the concepts of such a systematic hack, one has ground to stand on and explore more detail, or walk around and visit the rest of the forest.

 Or both.
 The red team tries out all kinds of details in the forest.
+Red teaming is not so much finding and exploiting vulnerabilities in the given scope, limited to digital assets, although it includes some of that.
+Red teaming involves finding and exploiting only those vulnerabilities that help to achieve measuring how well people and networks, applications, and physical security controls can withstand an attack from a roleplayed real-life adversary.

 .. toctree::
    :glob: